ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/ome-version-comparison.md

 localization_priority: Normal
 search.appverid:
 - MET150
-description: "Helps explain the differences in the features delivered with different versions of Office 365 Message Encryption and how the two continue to work together."
+description: "Helps explain the differences between the versions of Office 365 Message Encryption and how the two continue to work together."
 ---

 # Compare versions of OME